Hilbert space signatures of non-ergodic glassy dynamics: Qualitative theoretical description

-where product goes over all $2n$ pairs of nearest neighbors.
-Each multiplier in the R.H.S. of Eq.(\ref{short}) describes the independent dynamics of "effective spins" $\pmb{\tau}_\mu$ defined on each lattice bond $\langle r, r' \rangle \equiv \mu$ and governed by the sum of local Hamiltonians (\ref{Hmu}). $R(t)$ defined by Eq.(\ref{short}) is a random quantity that depends on specific realization of $h_{\mathbf{r}}$.
+where the product goes over all $2n$ pairs of nearest neighbors, here $\pmb{\tau}_\mu$ defined on each lattice bond $\langle r, r' \rangle \equiv \mu$.
+This approximation is good for $Jt \leq 1$, as one can observe from comparing the corresponding data in Fig.~\ref{fig:short_time} with the calculation based on the Hamiltonian (\ref{Hmu}), see below. $R(t)$ defined by Eq.(\ref{short}) is a random quantity that depends on specific realization of $h_{\mathbf{r}}$.
 Representative $R(t)$ can be obtained by the averaging of $\ln R(t)$ over $h_{\mathbf{r}}$, since this is an additive quantity: $R_{typ}(t) = \exp{\overline{\ln R(t)}}$, where $\overline{[...]}$ denotes averaging over independent random $h_r$.
 Approximation of independent pairs (\ref{short}) leads to a finite disorder-dependent limit for $R_{typ}(\infty)$ that can be calculated as